martinthomson/http-replay/draft-thomson-http-replay.md

 To meet these needs, two signalling mechanisms are defined:

-* The `Early-Data` header field is included in requests that are received in early data.
+* The `Early-Data` header field is included in requests that might have been forwarded by an intermediary prior to the handshake completing.

 * The 4NN (Too Early) status code is defined for a server to indicate that a request could not be processed due to the consequences of a possible replay